MIGG-NTU/SeisData_Tools/README.md

 # Seismic Data Tools

-This repo contains seismic data tools used in MIG.
+This repository contains seismic data tools used in MIG.

 ## Data Fetch